John Barton Payne: Early life and career

-Payne was born on January 26, 1855, in Pruntytown, West Virginia, the son of Amos Payne, who was a doctor and farmer, and the former Elizabeth Barton.
+Payne was born on January 26, 1855, in Pruntytown, Virginia, the son of Amos Payne, who was a medical doctor and farmer, and the former Elizabeth Barton.

 Admitted to the bar in 1876 in West Virginia, Payne entered politics five years later as the chairman of the Preston County Democratic Party.
 He moved to Chicago, Illinois, in 1883, and was elected in 1893 to the Superior Court of Cook County, which he served on until resigning from that post in 1898.
+Payne notably oversaw the Patrick Eugene Prendergast's unsuccessful appeal to his conviction for assassinating Chicago Mayor Carter Harrison Sr.

 After resigning his judgeship, Payne was the senior partner in Winston, Payne, Strawn and Shaw.
 A successor firm, Winston & Strawn, still exists.
 He was the president of the Chicago's South Park Board from 1911 to 1924.

 In 1913 he declined an offer from president Woodrow Wilson to serve as solicitor general of the United States.

 After the outbreak of World War I, Payne went to Washington, D.C., to act as the counsel for the Emergency Fleet Corporation and was the general counsel of the United States Railroad Administration Feb.
 1918-Aug.
 1919.
 From 1919 through his appointment to Wilson's cabinet in February 1920, Payne served as the Chairman of the U.S. Shipping Board.

-From October 1921 until his death, Payne served as the Chairman of the American Red Cross.
 In May 1921, Payne pledged funds for the permanent structure for the Warrenton Library in Fauquier County, Virginia.

 Payne was a founder of the Virginia Museum of Fine Arts in Richmond in 1911, and he donated 50 paintings to the museum in 1919.
 Some of his personal papers were given to the Special Collections Research Center at the College of William & Mary.